 - Pace CyberCorps®: Scholarship for Service (SFS): Folks who are interested in studying information assurance and cybersecurity are eligible for this sponsored program.
-Students must complete a bachelor’s degree in computing, a master’s degree in computing, or a PhD in Computer Science.
+Students must be studying for cybersecurity.

 - Lubin School of Business Scholarships: Lubin administers the MS in Customer Intelligence and Analytics.
-Graduate students at Lubin are eligible for certain scholarships, graduation awards, and graduate assistantships.
+Graduate students at Lubin are eligible for certain scholarships.